The Birthgrave: Creation

-Lee had just finished a year at art college and had been taking minuscule jobs, such as waitressing and shop work.
+Lee had just finished a year at art college and had been taking minor jobs, such as waitressing and shop work.
 She had been in a bookstore, looking through books published by DAW, whom she admired.
 She then had a thought of why not taking a chance and sending one of her own stories to DAW to be published.
 That story was “The Birthgrave” and its creation came from her very own imagination.
 The opening scene was formed from the mental image of a woman being curled up in a ball inside a volcano, which was based on a strange awakening Lee had in her early twenties After reading fantasy novelist Jane Gaskell's “The Serpent” and noticing that she didn’t stick to the typical Real World setting, Lee was influenced to do just the same.
-She was also very fascinated by Gaskell's take on sexual romance and psychology and how she flowed the two different writing styles into one DAW was very interested in her story and chose to publish her, which turned out to be quite the success.
+She was also fascinated by Gaskell's take on sexual romance and psychology and how she flowed the two different writing styles into one DAW was very interested in her story and chose to publish her, which turned out to be quite the success.